timfayz/SEM/docs/guide.md

 .pdd-sm     {padding: 5px;}
 .pdd-md     {padding: 10px;}
 ```
-In total we have *4 sets*, *2 mixes* and *6 elements*.
-Nothing special here, except **each set is titled by comment header** and **elements come after mixes**.
-It's not strict rules, but:
+In total, we have *4 sets*, *2 mixes*, and *6 elements*.
+Nothing special here, except **each set is titled by a comment header**, and **elements come after mixes**.
+These aren't strict rules, but:

->
- - the former is useful to visually separate a flow of a large number of different sets
+- The former is useful to visually separate a large number of different sets.
- - the latter makes it possible to *rewrite styles* of any mix by element (like an global modifier)
+- The latter makes it possible to *rewrite styles* of any mix by an element (like a global modifier).

-*It's a good practice to add spaces between curly brackets `{ property: value; }` for one-line declarations, but in SEM there is no strict rules for it.
-However I prefer not to do so, because manage them takes time and give no significant advantages.*
+*It's good practice to add spaces between curly brackets `{ property: value; }` for one-line declarations, but in SEM there are no strict rules for this.
+However, I prefer not to do so because managing them takes time and gives no significant advantages.*

 ### Summarize
-Before we go further let's sum up:
+Before we go further, let's sum up:

-- **element** is a one property class whose name starts with its property name abbreviated by some rules;
+- An **element** is a one-property class whose name starts with its property name abbreviated by some rules.
-- **mix** is a class with more than one property and whose name starts with underscore;
+- A **mix** is a class with more than one property and whose name starts with an underscore.
-- **set** is a group of related elements or mixes under a header;
+- A **set** is a group of related elements or mixes under a header.

-Now you have an idea how SEM looks like.
-At this step you can ask: and so what?
-We need to create dozens of one property classes and miraculously create complex layout?!
-Looking ahead the answer is yes.
-Now you can add: if so what about mixes?
-What is special with them and how do I know when is better to create mix or element?
+Now you have an idea of how SEM looks.
+At this step, you might ask: so what?
+Do we need to create dozens of one-property classes to create a complex layout?
+Looking ahead, the answer is yes.
+Now you might add: if so, what about mixes?
+What is special about them, and how do I know when it is better to create a mix or an element?
 But let's not get ahead of ourselves and focus on elements for a while.
-I will explain how to organize them and why it's worth coping with dozens of them.
+I will explain how to organize them and why it's worth dealing with dozens of them.

 ## Basic workflow

 ### Organizing elements
-Let's take a look at more "real-life" (but still very minimalistic) example:
+Let's take a look at a more real-life but still very minimalistic example:
 ```CSS
 /* 40, 50, 60 - it's shortened numbers of 400, 500, 600 etc (tones of color).
  * Eg: https://www.google.com/design/spec/style/color.html#color-color-palette */